lilyyanglt/data_structures/notes/non_linear/graph/graph.md

 - you can have graphs that have both undirected and directed edges (complicated)
 - model and represent a variety of systems
 - made up of collections of objects/entities we call node/vertices
+- acyclic graph is one that's without cycles
+- If there's a path between every pair of vertices, it's called a connected graph.

 $G = (V, E)$